Tibetan Army: Armaments

 During the army's initial formation, the Tibetan government established domestic arms industries as part of a series of modernization reforms.
 However, by the Simla Convention, British imports largely trumped over domestically-made weapons.

 In 1950, the government also poured 400,000 rupees from the Potala treasury into its military, buying arms and ammunition from the British government, as well as the service of Indian military instructors.
 For an additional 100,000 rupees, the Kashag purchased 38 2-inch mortars; 63 Ordnance ML 3 inch Mortars; 14,000 2-inch mortar bombs; 14,000 3-inch mortar bombs, 294 Bren guns, 1260 rifles; 168 Sten guns; 1,500,000 rounds of .303 ammunition, and 100,000 rounds of Sten gun ammunition.
 From India, the Kashag bought 3.5 million rounds of ammunition.

 However, the British were loath to create a too powerful Tibetan army, because of Tibet's irredentistic claims on British Indian territory.
 The Indians were also irritated with Tibet's large outstanding debts for purchased arms, and hesitated to fulfill additional Tibetan requests for arms until previous supplies were paid for.

 In infrastructure, Lhasa established wireless base stations across the borderlands, such as Changtang (Qiangtang) and Chamdo.
 In 1937, the Tibetan Army had 20 detachments along its eastern frontier comprising 10,000 troops with 5000 Lee–Enfield rifles and six Lewis guns.
 Smaller battalions were stationed in Lhasa, and adjacent to Nepal and Ladakh.
 By 1949, 2500 Tibetan Army troops were stationed in Chamdo alone, and enlistment there increased by recruiting from Khampa militias.

+Military ranks

+The Tibetan Army adopted a military ranking system largely based on British influence, but with indigenous ranks.
+Rank for officers are shown on cap insignia, while those of the enlisted men are shown on the upper sleeve.